stefanofa/awesome/README.md

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 *   [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites for best user experience and best Core Web Vitals scores.

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
-Works with your favorite frameworks.
-Open Source.
-Open Code.

 ## JavaScript